scurker/preact-lazy-route/readme.md

 ### Server Side Rendering

-`preact-lazy-route` also allows for you to define a server side rendering path:
+`preact-lazy-route` also allows for you to define an optional server side rendering path:

 ```js
 import path from 'path';